 - Beat in the vanilla extract and the egg yolk until you have a pale creamy batter.

-- Fold in the flour to bring everything together.
+- Then fold in the flour to bring everything together.
 Then chill it in the fridge for at least 30 minutes.

 - Once the chilling time is up preheat your oven to 190C / 375F / Gas mark 5 and take your dough out of the fridge.
 Line 2 baking sheets with parchment paper.